-This Lab is designed to prepare the student for the CPA Exam by utilizing Wiley CPA Exam Prep and following the

-Study Plan designed in ACC590.
-Prerequisite: Completion of ACC590.
+This Lab is designed to prepare the student for the CPA Exam by utilizing Wiley CPA Exam Prep and following the Study Plan designed in ACC590.

 ACC594 Lab BEC

 This Lab is designed to prepare the student for the CPA Exam by utilizing Wiley CPA Exam Prep and following the Study Plan designed in ACC590.